-- Immediately refer patient to physician if suspect ectopic pregnancy, PID (See STD Nurse Protocol) that does not improve with 2-3 days of antibiotic treatment, or concerns for other gynecologic pathology causing the pain. http://dph.georgia.gov/nurse-protocols - 2.
+- 1. Immediately refer patient to physician if suspect ectopic pregnancy or PID (See STD Nurse Protocol) that does not improve with 2-3 days of antibiotic treatment, or concerns for other gynecologic pathology causing the pain. - 2.
 Refer patient to physician if symptoms not relieved by the above measures. - 3.
 Presence of actinomyces on Pap smear report with evidence of pelvic infection; if no evidence of infection, no action is necessary.